 Safer Construction Sites

-A BIM can also help you identify potential hazards and plan your on-site logistics before you actually begin construction.
+BIM software can also help you identify potential hazards and plan your on-site logistics before you begin construction.
 Additionally, a robust BIM offers visual risk analysis and safety evaluations.
-All of this can help avoid physical risks and ensure safety over the course of a project’s execution.
+This can help avoid physical risks and ensure safety throughout a project's execution.

-Using a BIM, you can avoid many AEC costs, including:
+Using building information modeling, you can avoid many AEC costs, including:

 - Interoperability costs, including the cost of manual data entry and data duplication